SBFrancies/PaymentGateway/README.md

 ## If I had more time / Future changes

-1) Add StyleCop or some other static code analysis tool

-2) Add SAST and/or DAST scans to the deployment pipeline

-3) Upgrade the projects to .Net 6

-4) Use something better than Azure Table Storage to be able to persist structured logs, maybe Seq or GreyLog
+1) Use something better than Azure Table Storage to be able to persist structured logs, maybe Seq or GreyLog

-5) Use Terraform or Pulumi or some other infrastructure as code to to build and tear down the infrastructure
+2) Use Terraform or Pulumi or some other infrastructure as code to to build and tear down the infrastructure

-6) Add endpoints for other types of payment like Bank Transfers
+3) Add endpoints for other types of payment like Bank Transfers

+4) Improve error handling logic - probably a middleware based solution

+5) Better solution for local running